 - Evaluate the program, not the child.
 There is no formal testing of children in Sweden until third grade.
 If you read the national curriculum document you may have seen this under the preschool teacher’s responsibilities :

-The child is not being tested.
+Therefore, no testing children.
 They aim to respect each child’s development and therefore to evaluate how the school and the program meets their needs.
 This is a great example of child-centered learning.

 How Can We Follow Sweden’s Example?